 How Would I Build Upon This Proud Tradition?

 I prefer to ignore the Sethian and Ophite schools for the most part, (minus their appreciation for the snake) since their faith relies so much on arcane Egyptian and Jewish folklore at the expense of a simple, approachable doctrine.
 I do not like how they rely so much on very esoteric reinterpretation of Old Testament stories and elevating minor characters from the Bible (like Seth or Cain) to the end all be all of salvation.
 I prefer the Hellenized Gnostics who merged the best parts of Christianity (self-betterment, rebellion against unjust laws, a healthy disdain for the rich, etc) with Greek philosophy.
-My ideal Gnostic creed would combine a somewhat toned-down cosmology of the Valentinians, the libertine morality of the Carpocratians and the reverence for Mary Magdalene* (whether they really followed her teachings or not) from the Borborites.
+My ideal Gnostic creed would combine a somewhat toned-down cosmology of the Valentinians, the libertine morality of the Carpocratians and the reverence for Mary Magdalene* (whether they followed her actual teachings or not) from the Borborites.

 *ASIDE: It may be a cliche at this point thanks to Dan Brown, but I love Mary Magdalene.
 She’s like Julia the Elder or George McGovern: a wonderful person who was unfairly vilified or otherwise defamed by history.
 There’s no evidence she was a prostitute and the more I read of the extra-Biblical literature the more I believe this was deliberate slander on the part of the orthodox church.
 Many non-canonical books allude to a fallout between Mary and Peter, which leads me to believe she was forced out and her perspective on Jesus was silenced.
-The sexism of the orthodox church becomes even more inexcusable when you consider their contemporaries had no problem giving women roles in the church.
+The sexism of the orthodox church becomes even more inexcusable when you consider their Gnostic contemporaries had no problem giving women roles in the church.
 Whether I would have agreed with her doctrines or not, Mary was almost certainly the favorite disciple of Jesus, likely his financial benefactor, and therefore almost certainly the recipient of several one-on-one discussions with him that are now lost to time.
 She had unique knowledge to share, and we all missed out on it.

 I would de-emphasize literal interpretation of the surviving Gnostic texts in favor of an allegorical reading.
-Like most Gnostics, I would largely ignore the Old Testament, with the exception of most of the “Wisdom books” credited to Solomon.
-In my personal opinion, everything else is irrelevant to non-Hebrews especially in a post-science world and/or reflects the various tantrums of a maniacal diety.
+Like most Gnostics, I would largely ignore the Hebrew Old Testament, with the exception of most of the “Wisdom books” credited to Solomon.
+In my personal opinion, everything else is irrelevant to non-Hebrews especially in a post-science world and/or reflects the various tantrums of a maniacal Bronze Age diety.
 (I love how the Gnostics reinterpret Old Testament Yahweh as a vicious lion-serpent, it’s totally fitting.)

 I would merge the personified wisdom of Sophia with the abstract entity of the Holy Spirit, which to be fair a few sects have already done.
 Some forms of Gnosticism characterize Sophia as a very flawed figure and mother of abominations like the demiurge, which I would downplay in my religion.
 I would emphasize her dual role in the salvation of man along with Jesus as the lock and key.
 Sophia represents the desire within all of us to be better, to know more, and Jesus guides us on how exactly to fulfill those desires.
 Rather than a fallen angel, I would venerate her as an equal member of the Trinity, perfect and divine.

 Instead of 30 aeons and a bunch of undisclosed “archons” (fallen, usually wicked, angels) I would limit the number to 24, so that 12 syzygys can be formed among them, representing the zodiac.
-(Jesus and Sophia’s syzygy would correspond to the Serpent-bearer Ophiuchus, with serpents representing wisdom as you’ll recall.)
+Jesus and Sophia’s syzygy would correspond to the Serpent-bearer Ophiuchus, with serpents representing wisdom as you’ll recall.
 In this cosmology, the world is created from the uncoordinated actions of these angels attempting to honor God with a product of their own.
 Due to the lack of forethought in their conception, the world emerges a very flawed if still beautiful place.
 The aeons subsequently have different reactions to their own imperfect creation, and they try to influence the world to their designs.
 In the process, the 12 syzygys produce 12 divinely inspired figures over the course of history to lead the denizens of Earth in the direction they think will bring us closer to harmony with the spiritual plane.
 When none of these work, Jesus and Sophia descend to Earth themselves.

 The creation of man is said to have occurred from the divine spark which was placed into the world by Sophia.
 Through her machinations, the nonliving matter became life and evolved into the sapient form of man.
 The demiurge (one of the 12 Earthly leaders described above) and those who aspired to be like him are the cause of most of the world’s misery.
 Sophia’s wisdom and Christ’s mission are meant to give man the inner tools to be critical thinkers and rise above unjust rulers on Earth.
 In this context, Christ’s death and resurrection are not the fulfillment of original sin, they are a demonstration that we should not be afraid of Earthly rulers and their punishments, for they are insignificant to the spiritual realm which awaits us.
 The death of a righteous man in the most gruesome manner possible is a condemnation of our nefarious institutions and the wicked men which uphold them.